Global Markets Extend Slump As Coronavirus Crisis Deepens - UrduPoint

 Global Markets Extend Slump As Coronavirus Crisis Deepens

-London, March 6 (UrduPoint / Pakistan Point News - 6th Mar, 2020 ) :Stock markets and oil prices collapsed Friday as investors panicked over the expected devastating damage of the coronvavirus to global economic growth, dealers said.
+London, March 6 (UrduPoint / Pakistan Point News - 7th Mar, 2020 ) :Stock markets and oil prices collapsed Friday as investors panicked over the devastating damage of the coronvavirus to global economic growth, dealers said.

 Haven investments gold and the Yen surged as the World Health Organization (WHO) warned that the epidemic must be taken seriously.

-At the close trade, the Paris stock market was down by 4.1 percent, Frankfurt dived 3.4 percent, London shed 3.5 percent and Milan tumbled 3.7 percent in a fierce global markets selloff that began about two weeks ago.
+In afternoon trading, the Paris stock market fell by 4.3 percent, Frankfurt dived 4.0 percent, London shed 3.8 percent and Milan tumbled 3.8 percent in a fierce global markets selloff that began about two weeks ago.

-On the other side of the Atlantic, Wall Street was showing a loss of 1.9 percent as no end appeared to be in sight to the spreading COVID-19 disease.
+On the other side of the Atlantic, Wall Street fell 2.9 percent as no end appeared to be in sight to the spreading COVID-19 disease.

-Oil, already slumping on virus-linked demand fears, extended losses to more than nine percent as Russia said it had failed to reach an agreement on possible cuts in output at a meeting with OPEC.
+Oil, already slumping on virus-linked demand fears, extended losses to more than five percent on reports Russia wants to delay deeper output cuts recommended by its OPEC allies.

 - Growing virus crisis - "Stocks are on the back foot once again, with markets tumbling amid continued growth in the coronavirus crisis," said analyst Joshua Mahony at IG trading group.